gebhardm/flmdisplay/panel/README.md

 All code, corresponding to the sources, under MIT-license.

-Note: The script and html works also in other environment with node.js is installed; the screenshot FLM_mqtt_panel.png is actually made on my iMac...
+Note: The script and html works also in other environment with node.js is installed; the screenshots are actually taken on my iMac...